Skip to content

 This extension highlights Regex+ template strings in JavaScript and TypeScript source files, including their React flavours.

 You can also create and edit .regex+ files, their full text is considered a regular expression source.
-This may help in writing very complex expressions that you can later copy and paste in your JS/TS code (or even read it from disk and feed it to Regex+'s pattern utility).
+This may help in writing very complex expressions that you can later copy and paste in your JS/TS code (or even read from disk then feed to Regex+).

 Be sure to read the docs if you're not familiar with Regex+.